Mayzone/The-Cooker/README.md

 Download TheCooker.zip and extract the archive.
 Put TheCooker and TheCookerConfig folder from TheCooker.zip inside your mods folder usually located at "C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2"

 Start game.
 All keybinds can be configured in "options" then "mod keybinds".
+To change the color of your menu, you simply open your menu with the keybind in the main menu.

 # Update 22.
 18.02.2021 (Require fresh install)